 “I don’t have a favourite colour.
 I tend to choose blue and purple tones.
 I don’t like brown, dark yellow tones, but I can’t say there is a favourite one.

-“Well, what very few people know about me is that I’m a crazy kind of Witcher fan and got a huge action figure collection of Mcfarlane Dragons.
+“Well, what very few people know about me is that I’m a crazy kind of Witcher fan and got a huge action figure collection of McFarlane Dragons.
 So technically, I’m the Mother of Dragons.

 “If you wanted to become a board game artist yourself, I would tell you to go ahead and do your best!